 Can you tell us a bit more about the Renewers community and how you’re continuing to connect with library workers there?

 The Renewers: Recovering from Low Morale in Libraries community is a Facebook group with over 2,000 members who have joined to find validation in and recover from their low-morale experiences in libraries and archives.
 Open to all interested library staff, the community shares information about morale, mental and physical health and well-being, and answers member questions as they arise.
 We also have sibling communities on Instagram (@renewerslis) and Twitter (@RenewersL).

 Do you plan to continue your research in this area, and if so, what are your plans for future investigations?

 Yes, the more I learn about low morale, the more I realize I need to surface.
 I’m always gathering data about numerous aspects of low-morale experiences, and they often inform future expanded studies.
 I will continue surfacing the realities of library work for employees at all levels, and my goals are to center humaneness, compassion, and empathy in library workplaces and develop practical, creative, and collaborative strategies that can be used to improve health and well-being in the LIS profession.
 I’m looking forward to talking with webinar attendees about my research—and more importantly, their own experiences—soon.

-Learn more in webinar recording
+Learn more in webinar recordings

 View the recording for Low Morale in Libraries: Impacts and Countermeasures, a webinar with Kaetrena Davis Kendrick and Sunnie Scarpa, to learn more about this important research and leave with actionable ideas for promoting a healthy work environment for all staff and cultivating empathetic leadership in libraries.